2019 GCSE RESULTS

-59% secure a Grade 9 – 4 in Maths and English
+Aylward Academy Celebrates Much Improved GCSE Results in 2019.
+46% secure a Grade 9 – 4 in Maths and English seeing an increase of 7% points on 2018

-Students at The Rawlett Academy are today celebrating GCSE results, with 59% of students securing grades 9-4 in both Maths and English.
-Part of Academies Enterprise Trust, the academy saw some good performances under the new, tougher GCSE exams that have been introduced over the last couple of years.
+As part of Academies Enterprise Trust, the academy has performed well under the new, tougher GCSE exams that have been introduced over the last couple of years.
+The Academy has seen some strong improvements over the last year:

 Schools Minister Lord Agnew said:

-“Congratulations to all the pupils and staff at The Rawlett Academy, and the wider team at AET, on reaching the culmination of much hard work.
-GCSE results day marks the moment so many young people will make choices that can shape the rest of their lives, so whatever path they choose, every pupil at The Rawlett Academy should do so full of confidence.”
+“Congratulations to all the pupils and staff at Aylward Academy, and the wider team at AET, on reaching the culmination of much hard work.
+GCSE results day marks the moment so many young people will make choices that can shape the rest of their lives, so whatever path they choose, every pupil at Aylward should do so full of confidence.”

 Julian Drinkall, CEO of AET said:

-“Our congratulations go out to all students and staff at The Rawlett Academy – it’s still early days for the new exam system, but we are very proud of how well students have done, and their hard work and focus over the last two years have clearly paid off.
-Particular congratulations to Ellie, Izzy, Georgia and Emma for their stand out results.
+“Our congratulations go out to all students and staff at Aylward Academy – it’s still early days for the new exam system, but we are very proud of how well students have done, and their hard work and focus over the last two years have clearly paid off.
+Particular congratulations to Ayub and Jessica – they are part of a very small and elite group of students across the country and deserve to be recognised.

 “At AET, we are wholly focused on ensuring that the education our academies provide helps young people go on to lead remarkable lives.
-That is fast becoming a reality at The Rawlett Academy and we wish all of our students the very best for the next step they take on that journey, whether it is further study or going into training or employment.
+That is becoming a reality at Aylward Academy and we wish all of our students the very best for the next step they take on that journey, whether it is further study or going into training or employment.

 “The last three years has seen far-reaching changes at AET.
 Bar our name above the door, everything has changed – from the type of support we provide to each academy through to our governance.
 Everything is now geared towards the central goal of “remarkable lives” and it is wonderful to see the impact of those changes now coming through in each of our academies.
 The future is looking very positive, and my congratulations to everyone who is celebrating these results today.”